MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 **To update survey distribution settings**

-1. Open the survey in which you want to add a branching rule.
+1. Open the survey in which you want to update distribution settings.

 2. On the **Send** tab, select **Customization** at the right-side of the page, and then select **Distribution**.